 The vast square (215m by 150m) was the scene of many revolutions which had significant consequences to the history of France: 1789, 1830 and 1848.

-The square has changed appearance since with the demolition of the Bastille prison (1789-1790) with the construction of the July Column (1840), the great urban renovation of Baron Haussmann (mid 19th century), the demolition of the railway station (1984) and the inauguration of the modern Opéra-Bastille (1989).
+The square has changed appearance since the demolition of the Bastille prison (1789-1790) with the construction of the July Column (1840), the significant urban renovation of Baron Haussmann (mid-19th century), the demolition of the railway station (1984) and the inauguration of the modern Opéra-Bastille (1989).

-The Place de la Bastille is still today the French capital’s most important rallying point for demonstrations, marches and public celebrations.
+The Place de la Bastille remains the French capital’s most crucial rallying point for demonstrations, marches and public celebrations.